-By way of a recap, John de Rochford the Younger’s eldest brother, also called John, had been a knight in the service of John of Gaunt, the duke of Lancaster.
+By way of a recap, Sir John de Rochford had been a knight in the service of John of Gaunt, the duke of Lancaster.
 He joined many of Gaunt’s campaigns, and when the duke became the most powerful man in the kingdom in 1377, Sir John was elected to parliament and began a career at the forefront of royal administration in Lincolnshire.
 By this time their father, Sir Sayer de Rochford, was dead and Sir John, as eldest son, was heir to the family estates at Fenne and Scrane, Stoke Rochford, and also the Limesy inheritance at Arley and Bascote.

 In 1396 an inquisition into the estates of the late Roger Corbet of Leigh reported that when Corbet had died in 1381, he held part of the manor of Arley under Sir John, and that “the said John Rochford, knight, and Ralph his son and heir have taken the issues and profits since the said Roger’s death”.
 Corbet’s heir was still a minor, so Sir John and Ralph had custody of the property.
 The last certain record of Sir John alive is a 1392 commission with his brother John the Younger to deal with rebellious Lincolnshire chaplains.
 Sir John appears to have died soon after, leaving his son Ralph as heir to the family estates.